 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-While Hanging Plants are a great way to add dimension to a bare room and make it trendy and stylish, you don’t want plants that require a lot of care.
+While they are a great way to add dimension to a bare room and make it trendy and stylish, you don’t want plants that require a lot of care.
 So, here are 15 hard-to-kill house plants that are super low maintenance—anyone would love to add to your home.

 All these plants are hard to kill and low on maintenance and even the laziest gardener will be able to keep them around.
 Sounds great, huh?

-So, whether you want to try out plants inspired by Pinterest or born with a green thumb, these hanging plants are suitable for just about anyone.
+So, whether you want to try out plants inspired by Pinterest or born with a green thumb, they are suitable for just about anyone.

 1. Spider Plant